-The summary historical consolidated financial and other data for CCIC set forth below for each of the three years in the period ended December 31, 1997, and as of December 31, 1995, 1996 and 1997, have been derived from the consolidated financial statements of CCIC, which have been audited by KPMG Peat Marwick LLP, independent certified public accountants.
-The summary historical consolidated financial and other data for CCIC set forth below for the six months ended June 30, 1997 and 1998, and as of June 30, 1998, have been derived from the unaudited consolidated financial statements of CCIC, which include all adjustments that the Company considers necessary for a fair presentation of the financial position and results of operations for those periods.
-Operating results for the six months ended June 30, 1997 and 1998 are not necessarily indicative of the results that may be expected for the entire year.
-The information set forth below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations--Results of Operations--CCIC" and the consolidated financial statements and the notes thereto of CCIC included elsewhere in this Prospectus.
+The unaudited pro forma financial and other data for CCIC set forth below for the year ended December 31, 1997 have been derived from the Pro Forma Financial Statements included elsewhere in this Prospectus and give effect to the Acquisitions and the 1997 Refinancing (as defined under "Unaudited Pro Forma Condensed Consolidated Financial Statements") as if they had occurred on January 1, 1997.
+The summary historical consolidated balance sheet data for CCIC set forth below as of December 31, 1997, have been derived from the consolidated financial statements of CCIC, which have been audited by KPMG Peat Marwick LLP, independent certified public accountants.
+The summary historical consolidated financial and other data for CCIC set forth below for the three months ended March 31, 1998, and as of March 31, 1998, have been derived from the unaudited consolidated financial statements of CCIC, which include all adjustments that the Company considers necessary for a fair presentation of the financial position and results of operations for that period.
+Operating results for the three months ended March 31, 1998 are not necessarily indicative of the results that may be expected for the entire year.
+The information set forth below should be read in conjunction with "Unaudited Pro Forma Condensed Consolidated Financial Statements", "Selected Financial and Other Data of CCIC", "Selected Financial and Other Data of Crown", "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and the notes thereto of CCIC and Crown included elsewhere in this Prospectus.